bevan-philip/blockgan/README.md

 - Rate limits itself so that you can continue to use Bluesky,
 - Stores list adds with the source.

-### Planned
-- Support user follows
-- Allow exclusions to be manually specified

 ## Installation
 Recommendation: use `uv`.
 Should work with pip or poetry, but untested.
 ```